ABOUT US

 • Fellow of the American Academy of Pediatrics

-We are board certified pediatricians who specialize in the physical, mental, and social health of children and teens.
-We maintain our certification with regular studying.
+This certification shows that we are board certified pediatricians who specialize in the physical, mental, and social health of children and teens.
+This title means we are members of the American Academy of Pediatrics and demonstrates our commitment to lifelong learning and advocacy for children and adolescents.
+We maintain our certification with regular studying and testing.

 • Doctor of Medicine

-It is a designation that indicates someone who has completed medical school.
-To be an MD, you must finish four years of medical school and receive another three years of training through residency.
+This is a designation that indicates someone who has completed medical school.
+To be an MD, you must finish four years of medical school and pass multiple medical licensing examinations.
+To practice medicine, you must also receive another three or more years of training through residency and meet all state and national requirements to practice medicine.

 • Doctor of Philosophy

-It is an academic degree that signifies the completion of a rigorous research-oriented program in a specific field of study.
-While PhD is not typically used in the medical field, it can be obtained by medical professionals who pursue research careers.
+PhD is an academic degree that signifies the completion of a rigorous, multi-year research-oriented program in a specific field of study.
+While PhD is not typically used in the medical field, it can be obtained by medical professionals who pursue research or teaching careers.